karimelmel/karimelmel.github.io/about.md

 permalink: /about/
 ---

-Cloud Security Architect for a Financial instituion.
-I have a long experience working with private, hybrid and public cloud solutions.
-The past years I've been focusing on cybersecurity and cloud.
+I am a Cloud Security Architect for a Financial institution in New York City.
+My years of experience has been while working with private, hybrid and public cloud solutions.
+The past years I've been mostly into cybersecurity, cloud and culture.
+I like PowerShell and am a learner of Python.
+I am public speaker and have presented at multiple infrastructure and security conferences across Europe.

-I've recently relocated from Oslo, Norway to New York City to participate actively in the regions cybersecurity communities.

-You can find me on  [Twitter](https://twitter.com/KarimMelhaoui) and [LinkedIn](https://www.linkedin.com/in/karim-el-melhaoui-34691956/)
+You may find me on  [Twitter](https://twitter.com/KarimMelhaoui) and [LinkedIn](https://www.linkedin.com/in/karim-el-melhaoui-34691956/)